-As part of Greenbuild 2018, we hosted a Toxnot User Group to better understand how current Toxnot users take advantage of the supplier surveys, data management and reporting features.
-The most popular topic was the supplier surveys, and I was very impressed with the best practices that our users shared.
+We recently sat down with our Toxnot users to better understand how they take advantage of the supplier surveys, data management, and reporting features throughout our platform.
+With continually interest around supplier surveys and overcoming the challenges that come with them, we wanted to help share their insights on engaging suppliers.
 As we've learned, this can be a source of frustration for others, so here are five tips to get the highest quality responses from suppliers:

 1. Remember the Basics

 When reaching out to suppliers, users emphasized the importance of including basic request information in the initial email request.
 Who, what, when and why is my rule of thumb for the basics.
 Suppliers respond much better if they know who they are working with and how they can reach out to you or reply to your request with questions.
 They will have a much easier time directing the request to the right person internally if they know what information is being requested.
 It’s also key to let them when you expect the response returned and finally, why the information is needed.